Pip85/climate-website-project2/README.md

   - Do Your Part: Learn more link
   - Links to Climate Change Websites
   - Links to Infographics with Climate Change Information
+  - Visualization Screenshot Carousel w/link to HTML
 - About Us
   - Goal and Resources
   - Requirements
   - Team Images and Information
 - The Change
       - Infographics from Home with Source Links
 - Insights
       - Development Process and Issues Outline
+      - Resources: All External and Image links referenced
 - Visualizations
       - Choropleth Map
       - Heat Map & Table of Temperatures
       - Line Chart